 Partner Hamstring Stretch

-Dynamic thigh stretching involves gently swinging the leg into a stretched position.
-Ensure the leg is relaxed at all times and the stretch is not forced.
-Perform 3 x 10 reps gently swinging the straight leg as high as is comfortable.
-It may help to put the free hand over the swinging leg as a target and to possibly trick the brain into thinking it is safe to swing the leg.
+Perform 3 x 10 reps, gently swinging the straight leg as high as is comfortable.
+It may help to put the free hand over the swinging leg as a target and possibly trick the brain into thinking it is safe to swing the leg.

 Active straight leg raise

 Begin active straight leg raises from lying on the floor.
-The athlete lifts the injured leg up as far as it will go within the pain-free range then lowers again.
-Perform 3 sets of 10 reps once or twice a day.
-Try to get a more dynamic movement with this exercise and aim to gradually straighten the knee as flexibility allows.
+The athlete lifts the injured leg up as far as it will go within the pain-free range and then lowers it again.

 Cycling upside down

-Cycling exercise lying on the floor.
-The athlete lies on their back and supports their hips up in the air with their hands whilst performing a cycling action with the legs.
+Cycling exercise (lying on the floor): The athlete lies on their back, supports their hips off the floor with their hands, and performs a cycling motion with the legs.

 Dynamic walks

-These can begin which involve the athlete walking forwards whilst kicking the straight leg up in front each step to get a dynamic stretch in the muscle.
+The athlete walks forward while kicking the straight leg up in front of each step to get a dynamic stretch in the muscle.